 If your child is moving to another school:

-- Information is passed on to the new class teacher in advance and in most cases, a planning meeting will take place with the new teacher which will include a meeting with the SENCo and any other member of staff involved with your child.
+o Information is passed on to the new class teacher IN ADVANCE, a planning meeting will take place with the new teacher which will include a meeting with the SENCo and any other member of staff involved with your child.

 – The SENCo will attend the Primary Transition Day to discuss the specific needs of your child with the SENCo of their secondary school.

 – Where appropriate your child will visit their new school and in some cases staff from the new school will visit your child in this school.

 – If we feel your child requires more transition time, we will work with the new school and yourselves to ensure this takes place.

 SEND – Special Educational Needs and or Disabilities